 Do you have native grasslands on your property on the Monaro?

-The Biodiversity Conservation Trust (BCT) is calling for expressions of interest (EOI) from landholders interested in diversifying their incomes by earning annual management payments for conserving native grasslands on their property.
+The Member for Monaro John Barilaro announced that the Biodiversity Conservation Trust (BCT) is calling for expressions of interest (EOI) from landholders interested in diversifying their incomes by earning annual management payments for conserving native grasslands on their property.
+Download the autofill EOI form.

 The BCT is looking to invest in good examples of these grassland areas and associated grassy ecosystems through a conservation tender.
 The tender process is outlined here, and involves the following steps: